decline27/melcloud-optimizer/README.md

 ## Manual Triggers

-The app provides buttons in the settings page to manually trigger operations for testing:
+The app provides multiple ways to manually trigger operations for testing:

+### Settings Page Buttons

 1. **Run Hourly Optimization**: Manually triggers the hourly optimization process
    - Use this to test temperature adjustments without waiting for the scheduled time